 6th: In a reverse of the previous day of welcome, now is the day to send the God of Poverty packing.
 In some regions symbolic carts and boats are decorated and food placed on them (rice and potatoes) to encourage him to leave.

-13th: Is a day to refrain from all the eating of meat and eat healthily as well as celebrate Guan Yu the God of success.
+13th: Is a day to refrain from all the eating of meat as well as celebrating Guan Yu the God of success.

 15th: End of New Year - the Lantern Festival

 The Lantern Festival marks the very end of the holiday, it occurs on the next full moon after Chinese New Year and so falls on the 15th day.
-However most people are already back at work.
-There is a full description of that along with all other Chinese festivals on our festivals page.
+Most people will already be back at work.
+There is a full description of this festival together with all other Chinese festivals on our festivals page.